Emsley1d/Project04-PokeGotchi-FE/README.md

 ## Description:

 This was my fourth and final project for the Software Engineering Immersive course run by General Assembly.
 The idea was to create a Capstone project that incorporated all that we have learnt in the previous 11 weeks of the course.
-The project was created in one week and was a team effort created with two others; Ashish Singh and Harry Philpotts.
+The project was created in one week and was a team effort created with two others; [Ashish Singh](https://github.com/EHCarr) and [Harry Philpotts](https://github.com/hphilpotts).

-## Deployment link
+## Deployment link:

 Our project can be viewed by clicking this link [https://project04pokegotchi.herokuapp.com/](https://project04pokegotchi.herokuapp.com/)
 #